Adiseal Marble Adhesive Glue: Strong, Flexible, Waterproof Bond

 - Non-staining formula: Adiseal won’t stain or bleed into marble, granite, stone, or other porous materials, preserving their appearance.

-- Excellent gap-filling properties: Even on uneven surfaces, Adiseal provides high gap fill capabilities for a strong bond.
+- Excellent gap-filling properties: Even on uneven surfaces, Adiseal provides high gap fill capabilities for a strong bond allowing good marble gap join.

 - Strong initial grab: Adiseal offers a high initial grab, reducing the need for temporary supports during the curing process.
 Adiseal Hi-Grab is available for more demanding applications where even higher initial grab is required.

-In a demonstration, we bonded a concrete block and marble using Adiseal adhesive and sealant.
+In our demonstration block below, we bonded marble to a concrete block using the solvent-free Adiseal adhesive and sealant.
 Despite both materials being porous, we achieved a strong bond without the need for surface sealing.
-Adiseal’s exceptional performance properties allow it to adhere to porous surfaces without bleeding or staining concerns.
+Adiseal’s exceptional performance properties allow it to adhere to porous surfaces and does not bleed or stain the porous materials.

 Strongest adhesive in independent test